 - Earn 60,000 Membership Rewards points when you spend $5,000 on your card within three months of account opening

-- Earn 5X points on flights booked with airlines or with AmexTravel.com, 5x points on prepaid hotels booked with AmexTravel.com and 1X points on other purchases
+- Earn 5X points on flights booked with airlines or with AmexTravel.com (Starting January 1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year), 5x points on prepaid hotels booked with AmexTravel.com and 1X points on other purchases

 - Qualify for up to $200 airline fee credit each year

 - Receive a complimentary Priority Pass Select airport lounge membership, plus entry into American Express Centurion lounges and Delta Sky Clubs when you fly Delta